 4. Look over these prompts.
 On your recording page record the two ideas that you like best.

-• Write story about two characters who are opposites.
+Write a story about two characters who are opposites.
 They could be opposite in size (one big, one small) or opposite in personality (one grumpy, one cheery) or opposite in what they want (one wants to sleep, one wants to dance).
 What happens when these characters meet?
 Do they become friends?
 Or enemies?

 5. Print off this prompt page.
 Choose one of the prompts and record your work on the page.
 You can choose to write your story on your mini spark recording page if you want.